jsjoeio/joeprevite.com/content/2020-08-12-brave-clojure/index.md

 > Buffers are just elaborations of the core model: processes are independent, concurrently executing units of logic that respond to events.
 You can create processes with go blocks and communicate events over channels.

+### Chapter 12: Working with the JVM

+There are three aspects to know when thinking about Clojure applications and the JVM.
+1. Clojure and Java apps are run the same way
+2. To read files and to work with dates, you need to utilize core Java objects
+3. You need to know a bit of Java to use its libraries in your apps

+You can call methods on an object with `(.methodName object)`.

+The main takeaways:
+- Clojure apps have access to Java libraries
+- You can interop with Java as well

 ## Questions

 I wrote down questions that came up while reading.
 Here they are